Khushi-739/Blockchain-Based-E-Ballot-System/README.md

-#### --This is only a demonstration of the blockchain based voting system and it is entirely a prototype of the technology--
+#### --This is only a demonstration of the blockchain based Ballot system and it is entirely a prototype of the technology--